Certificate in Homeland Security and Public Policy

 Admission Requirements and Application Procedures

-Applicants for the Certificate in Homeland Security and Public Policy who are currently enrolled in a graduate program at USC and are in good standing with a 3.0 GPA only need to submit the appropriate paperwork for adding the certificate program, which may be obtained from the program administrator.
+Current USC Graduate Students — Applicants for the Certificate in Homeland Security and Public Policy who are currently enrolled in a graduate program at USC (and are in good standing with a 3.0 GPA ) need only to submit the appropriate paperwork for adding the certificate program, which may be obtained from the student services advisor in RGL 102.

 Please contact the USC Price Office of Admissions at email@example.com for more information.